Sustainable Development: Eploring Peace

 Embedding EDI across communities and societies will help in fostering an inclusive environment and engage the talents and energy of diverse people in all areas of a community.
 It also helps improve the relevance and quality of life in a community.

-Ensuring EDI policies across a community also upholds their human rights - particularly their economic, social and cultural rights as enshrined in the International Covenent of Economic, Social and Cultural Rights, and other human rights instruments.
+Ensuring EDI policies across a community also upholds their human rights - particularly their economic, social and cultural rights as enshrined in the International Covenant of Economic, Social and Cultural Rights, and other human rights instruments.

 The need for a commitment to EDI to create peaceful and empowered communities is critical - Diverse and inclusive communities are more creative, productive, profitable and more responsive to diverse developmental needs [This indeed is the thinking behind GDRC's "Innovative Communities" initiative]